No more throwing out spoiled food! Here’s how to keep good groceries from going bad so you can enjoy them longer.

 How to store:

 - Whole-grain bread – Always refrigerate.
 If you’re not going to use it within a few days, freeze the loaf still in its bag.

 - Fresh herbs (parsley, basil, cilantro, dill, tarragon) Don’t wash them.
 Toss any that are yellowing and damaged.
-Slice stems on a slight bias as you would roses; stand them in a jar filled 3/4 cool water.
+Slice stems on a slight bias as you would roses; stand them in a jar filled with 3/4 cool water.
 Put a plastic bag loosely over the herbs and store in the fridge.
-Most will last 10 days (basil will stay fresh 3 to 5).
+Most will last 10 days (basil will stay fresh 3 to 5 days).

 - Potatoes.
 Their starch turns to sugar, they should be kept separately in a cool, dry place away from sunlight.

 - Tomatoes.
 I did not know this, did you?
 Be sure to keep them out of direct sunlight.

 Refrigerate only briefly (try to eat within a few days):

 Refrigerate only after fully ripened:

 The information above was first seen at abcnews.com